HelmOar/professional-README-generator/README.EXAMPLE.md

 - [Questions](#questions)

 ## Installation
-Inquirer package
+j

 ## Usage
-In terminal run node index.js
+j

 ## Contributing
-chelmore1@bigpond.com
+j

 ## Tests
-None
+j

 ## License 📛
-      Copyright © MIT.
+      Copyright © Apache.
 All rights reserved.

-      Licensed under the MIT license.
+      Licensed under the Apache license.

 ## Questions
-If you have any questions, please contact me at chelmore1@bigpond.com.
+If you have any questions, please contact me at j.
-You can also find more of my work at [github.com/HelmOar]
+You can also find more of my work at( https://github.com/github.com/HelmOar/)